top of page

 • Clean regularly with a solution of warm water and mild detergent-free soap using a soft-bristled brush

-• Store pieces separately in soft cloth pouches or fabric-lined jewelry boxes to prevent scratching
+• Store pieces separately in soft cloth pouches or jewelry boxes to prevent scratching

 • Remove gold jewelry before swimming, showering, or exposure to chemicals, especially chlorine